Patient education: Adrenal insufficiency (Addison's disease) (Beyond the Basics)

 Cortisol levels are normally regulated by the hypothalamus and pituitary gland (figure 2).
-The hypothalamus sends corticotropin releasing hormone (CRH) to the pituitary gland.
-The pituitary gland responds by producing several hormones, one of which is ACTH (adrenocorticotropin hormone).
+The hypothalamus sends corticotropin-releasing hormone (CRH) to the pituitary gland.
+The pituitary gland responds by producing several hormones, one of which is corticotropin (ACTH).
 ACTH stimulates the adrenal gland to produce cortisol.
 Cortisol levels help to control the pituitary's production of ACTH.

 PRIMARY ADRENAL INSUFFICIENCY

-Primary adrenal insufficiency, also known as Addison's disease, occurs when the adrenal glands cannot produce an adequate amount of hormones despite a normal or increased ACTH level (figure 2).
-This is a rare disease, occurring in about 35 to 120 people in every one million people.
+Primary adrenal insufficiency, also known as Addison's disease, occurs when the adrenal glands cannot produce an adequate amount of hormones despite a normal or increased corticotropin (ACTH) level (figure 2).
+This is a rare disease, occurring in approximately 35 to 120 people in every one million people.

 SECONDARY AND TERTIARY ADRENAL INSUFFICIENCY

-In secondary adrenal insufficiency, an insufficient amount of ACTH is produced by the pituitary gland.
-In tertiary adrenal insufficiency, an insufficient amount of CRH is produced by the hypothalamus.
+In secondary adrenal insufficiency, an insufficient amount of corticotropin (ACTH) is produced by the pituitary gland.
+In tertiary adrenal insufficiency, an insufficient amount of corticotropin-releasing hormone (CRH) is produced by the hypothalamus.

 Symptoms — The symptoms of secondary and tertiary adrenal insufficiency are similar to those of primary insufficiency, with a few exceptions:

 A tumor or other growth in the pituitary or hypothalamus can cause other symptoms, including headaches and difficulty seeing objects in the periphery of vision (to the far left and right).
-Also, low levels of pituitary hormones can develop and may cause infertility, impotence, fatigue, hoarseness, constipation, or a delay in beginning puberty or short stature in children.
+Also, low levels of pituitary hormones can develop and may cause infertility, erectile dysfunction (impotence), fatigue, hoarseness, constipation, a delay in beginning puberty, or short stature in children.

 ADRENAL INSUFFICIENCY DIAGNOSIS

-- The level of the defect is determined (primary versus secondary/tertiary) by measuring ACTH
+●The level of the defect is determined (primary versus secondary/tertiary) by measuring corticotropin (ACTH)

-Cortisol and ACTH level testing — To determine a person's cortisol and ACTH level, a blood sample is taken early in the morning, usually at around 8 AM.
+Cortisol and ACTH level testing — To determine a person's cortisol and corticotropin (ACTH) level, a blood sample is taken early in the morning, usually at around 8 AM.